Marzi-Ash/Warehouse-navigator/README.md

 # Warehouse-navigator
-To compile, compile the SourceCode/main.py with python 2.7
+1)To compile, compile the SourceCode/main.py with python 2.7

 2)Before compile you need to install the PyQt4, numpy and Collections packages for python